Limping and stiffness in dogs

 When to contact your vet

-Contact your vet for an appointment if you notice your dog is limping or appears stiff.
+Contact your vet if you notice your dog is limping or appears stiff.

 Contact your vet immediately if your dog is in severe pain, is unable to put a leg down or has a serious wound.